The WHS Safe Care Commitment

 WHS is committed to keeping you safe.
 When you visit our facilities we are providing:

-When you arrive at one of our facilities, for your safety and the safety of our staff, we will require you to wear a mask, social distance, go through necessary screenings and clean your hands.
-In many of our hospital departments, you will notice our social distancing stickers on the floor to allow for adequate space between patients.
+When you arrive at one of our facilities, for your safety and the safety of our staff, we will require you to wear a mask, social distance, and clean your hands.
+In many of our hospital departments, you will notice our social distancing stickers on the floor.

 In the event that we require you to fill in information on paper, anything touched including ink pens, clipboards and other materials are thoroughly disinfected in-between each use.